Simple and delish, Harissa Salmon with Kale is a dinner win-win.

-Fish and shellfish, in genera,l are very keto-friendly foods.
-Salmon is rich in B vitamins, potassium and selenium, and is virtually carb-free.
+Fish and shellfish, in general,l are very keto-friendly foods.
+Salmon is rich in B vitamins, potassium, and selenium, and is virtually carb-free.

 I really enjoy pairing salmon with spicy flavors.
 Before I was eating low carb, I used to love spicy salmon California rolls!
 I think it pairs so well because – despite having a delicate flavor – the fattiness of the fish can stand up to spices.

 I’ve been asked if spinach can be used instead of kale.
 While it can, I wouldn’t actually recommend it for this recipe specifically.
 Kale is a lot ‘hardier’ than spinach and holds up better in the oven.
 The end result of this dish would be quite different from soft, wilted spinach.

 Harissa is a chile paste known for being spicy and aromatic.
 It is a staple in North African and Middle Eastern cooking.
 You’ll find different variations of harissa, but a standard recipe will include hot chile peppers (often smoked), garlic, olive, and spices such as cumin, coriander, caraway, and mint.